-To facilitate online instruction in 2020-21, a new role called Undergraduate Technology Assistants (UTA) has been established by Yale College, the Graduate School of Arts and Sciences, and the Faculty of Arts and Sciences.
+Undergraduate Technology Assistants (UTA), established by Yale College, the Graduate School of Arts and Sciences, and the Faculty of Arts and Sciences, will help instructors facilitate spring 2021 courses.
 UTAs will be trained by the Poorvu Center to serve as a technological resource for faculty teaching remotely.
 By helping our faculty, UTAs themselves will gain valuable experience and contribute to a successful teaching and learning environment.

 Faculty requests for UTA support have referenced some needs that are out of scope for the intended UTA role.
 Example responsibilities are listed to clarify expectations about how UTAs will be equipped to support online and hybrid instruction this fall.
 UTAs should not exceed more than five hours of work per course per week.
 We invite instructors and UTAs with questions about specific tasks to contact us.